Need Help? Give us a call.

 If you’re applying for an SBA 504/CDC loan for a real estate loan, keep reading.

 The US Small Business Administration’s SBA loan program helps make financing available to small businesses by partnering with small lending institutions across the country.
-By guaranteeing a portion of these loans, the SBA offers loans that are some of the most desirable available, with their low interest rates and long repayment terms—some up to 25 years for real estate in the SBA 504/CDC program.
+By guaranteeing a portion of these loans, the SBA offers loans that are some of the most desirable available, with their low interest rates and long commercial real estate loan repayment terms—some up to 25 years for real estate in the SBA 504/CDC program.

 Great financing, of course, comes with some hoops to jump through.
 Namely, in the form of paperwork.
 SBA loans are known for being the most paperwork-intensive of the commercial loans out there.
 Along with many of their own proprietary forms, like SBA form 912 or SBA form 159, you’ll also have to provide more personal information to the SBA, such as proving equity investment into your business.